geoalchimista/aos155_scripts/readme.md

 # AOS 155, Winter 2017

-Note: To download file from GitHub, right click on the file and select 'Save as ...' or 'Download'.
+**Note**: To download a file from GitHub, right click on the file and select 'Save Link As...' or 'Download'.
+This works for all text files but not the IPython Notebook file.

+For IPython Notebook file, navigate into the file, and on the righthand side find the "Raw" button, and right click on it and select 'Save Link As...' to download.

 ## Download UCLA weather data and make plots